mendix/docs/content/en/docs/developerportal/deploy/sap-cloud-platform.md

 * Do *not* attempt to add the SAP HANA *service* to your app.
 It is the SAP HANA *schema* which needs to be bound to your app.

-* Do *not* use the *Services* tab or the *SAP BTP Marketplace* to add **both a PostgreSQL database and an SAP HANA schema** to your app.
+* Do *not* use the *Services* tab or the *SAP BTP Marketplace* to add both a PostgreSQL Hyperscaler database and an SAP HANA schema to your app.
 If you do this it is not possible to predict which database your Mendix app will choose to bind.
 {{% /alert %}}

 If you have issues with your app running on SAP HANA, you will need to use the SAP BTP cockpit to investigate.
 The Mendix Developer Portal does not have information on the status or configuration of the SAP HANA service.